 Read the labels on your foods to find those that are high in fiber.
 Labels that list the word “whole” or “whole grain” before the first ingredient are good fiber sources.
 For example, look for “whole wheat flour” as the first ingredient in bread, not just “wheat flour.”

-Some foods such as yogurts and snack bars now contain added fiber, such as inulin.
-There is not enough evidence to suggest that these added fibers have the same health benefits as those present naturally in food.
+Some foods such as yogurts and snack bars now contain added fiber (such as inulin).
+There isn’t enough evidence to suggest that these added fibers have the same health benefits as fiber that’s naturally found in foods.